Folic Acid Deficiency & Birth Defects

 Having proper levels of folic acid is crucial before and during pregnancy.
-It can reduce the risk of certain neural tube birth defects such as spina bifida and anencephaly.
+It can reduce the risk of certain neural tube birth defects such as spinal bifida and anencephaly.
 Each year, there are about 4,000 pregnancies that are affected by spina bifida or anencephaly.
 Fifty to seventy percent of these cases can be prevented if expecting mothers consumed at least 400 micrograms of folic acid every day before and during early pregnancy.
 However, only about 30% of women know that a lack of folic acid before and during pregnancy can cause several neural tube defects on to baby.

 In addition to the neural tube defects, infants suffering from folic acid deficiency are at a higher risk for low birth weight, nervous system damage, still birth, brain damage, and heart defects.
 Healthcare providers have the duty of informing patient about proper prenatal care.
 Because folic acid deficiency can be avoided with proper vitamin intake, it is crucial for doctors to emphasize the importance of folic acid supplements.Symptoms of Folic Acid Deficiency in Fetus / Newborn

 If a fetus is lacking folic acid, there are only few signs that indicate such issue.
 Often times, the symptoms are recognized after the birth defect has occurred.
 Some common signs of birth defects resulting from folic acid deficiency are